Saareem/gis-e4030-abm/README.md

 This path generator allows customers to avoid each other in store.
 If some node is too conqested, customer will find a new path.
 As you can see from the name, this generator works in real time, which makes code 3-4 times slower.

 # Concept of general agent and inclusion of staff members
 Contrary to the original program by Young, the `core.py` was reworked to include store staff members in the simulation.
 To enable this in least confusing way we could come up with, most of the methods that used to handle only customers were refactored to handle general (moving) agents.
 The methods handling agents should allow adding different kind of agents although some coding work in `core.py` is definitely required.
-Additionally, the method names and some attribute names have been changed correspondingly to decrease confusion.
+Additionally, the method names and some attribute names have been changed correspondingly to decrease confusion. **Inclusion of staff member will have some implications, how the results of the simulation should be interpreted, since the staff will be included in the number of susceptible, infected and total agents.** In those cases, what used to be number of customers is now the sum of customers and staff members.

 ## Staff member
 The staff member is an agent that starts its shift when the store opens and quits when it closes.
 This is not really realistic, but we decided it's not worth the effort to implement any kind of specific arrival and exit times, i.e. shifts as the number of staff is generally very small compared to the number of daily customers.